See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We presented a conditional PbD framework that represents tasks as branching skill parts and supports incremental extension via decision states (DS).
-A vision-based Switcher selects the appropriate branch at each DS or flags observations as outside the demonstrated contexts, i.e., an anomaly.
+We presented \emph{See and Switch}, a conditional PbD framework that represents tasks as branching skill parts and extends them incrementally through decision states.
+The vision-based Switcher selects the appropriate successor skill part at each DS or flags observations outside the demonstrated contexts as anomalies.

-\paragraph{Switcher performance and practical implications} On the user-study DS windows, performance varies due to noisy and partially observable data: for branch selection, only about half of DS instances achieve high test accuracy (e.g., 31/78 DS models exceed 90\% for \texttt{dinov2 small attn}).
-By filtering out cases where, for example, the camera does not capture the correct features, the overall accuracy increases from 81.7\% to 90.7\%.
-In contrast, anomaly detection is more stable (43/78 DS models exceed 90\%).
-In a controlled label-growth experiment, \texttt{dinov2 small attn} remains robust as the number of competing classes increases (93.6\% at 5 classes, and 90.8\% at 6 classes), supporting use in larger DS branch sets.
+\paragraph{Switcher performance and practical implications} The results show that DS-local visual switching is feasible on noisy novice-user demonstrations.
+In the one-demonstration setting, \texttt{dinov2 small attn} achieves $80.70\%$ branch-selection accuracy; with two additional rollouts per class, accuracy increases to $90.62\%$.
+This supports the main premise of the framework: users can start from sparse demonstrations and improve autonomous branching through incremental rollout data.
+The controlled label-growth experiment further indicates that the same model remains reliable as the number of competing branches increases.

-\paragraph{User study findings} Non-expert participants successfully taught conditional tasks where kinesthetic teaching produced the shortest demonstrations (19.5--24.2s) and remained efficient even for \textit{Cable wrap} (23.2s), while joystick and gesture teleoperation became much longer for the harder tasks (up to 61.4s and 73.5s, respectively).
-Replay success was highest for \textit{Peg pick} (up to 99.2\% with joystick), while \textit{Cable wrap} was the most challenging overall (48.8--58.1\%), with kinesthetic teaching achieving the best success rate.
-Taken together, the results support the practical use of kinesthetic teaching when available, while also showing that gesture-based teaching remains a viable alternative for modality-independent task programming.
+\paragraph{User study findings} The user study shows that non-expert participants can teach conditional manipulation tasks through kinesthetic teaching, joystick control, and hand gestures.
+Kinesthetic teaching produced substantially shorter and smoother demonstrations, while gesture and joystick interfaces remained viable alternatives when direct physical guidance is unavailable.
+The estimate of autonomous execution success (Eq.~\eqref{eq:eas}) in Table~\ref{tab:userstudy} gives a more complete view than task success alone.

-\paragraph{Limitations and open problems} The main limitation is observability: switching fails when the discriminative scene information is not visible to the eye-in-hand camera, motivating multi-view sensing or viewpoint control.
-Performance can also degrade under strong visual distractors.
-Finally, enabling re-joining of branches after the decisive variation could reduce graph growth and better support long tasks with local corrections.
+\paragraph{Limitations and open problems} The main limitation is observability, quantified by the quality split in Sec.~\ref{sec:exp1}: switching degrades when the relevant scene information is outside the eye-in-hand camera view or occluded by distractors, motivating multi-view sensing and active viewpoint selection.
+Another limitation is the current lack of mechanisms for branch rejoining after the decisive task variation has been resolved.